EdbMails EDB Recovery and Migration software

 • Disable Security Defaults

-The following some of the reasons why Outlook fails to sync emails in Outlook:
+The following are some of the reasons why Outlook fails to sync emails in Outlook:

 1. Incorrect account settings: If your account settings such as email, password and connection details are incorrect, Outlook may not be able to connect to the server and synchronize your data.